| What

 happens after the birth?

-You will be provided with immediate breastfeeding
+You should be provided with immediate breastfeeding

 these things, generally 2-3 hours have passed since

-some women are glad to have their privacy after
+the birth.
+Some women need more support and some women are glad to have their privacy after

 How

-much do your services cost?
+much do midwifery services cost?

 to find a fee that is affordable and realistic.

-We believe strongly that for anything to have value
+I believe strongly that for anything to have value

 and to be valued an exchange must be made.
 Often